eshanis/pateskinasy/_posts/2020-07-15-tools-and-courses-to-set_up-website-edit.md

 **WEBHOSTING OPTIONS**

 There are many webserver options.
-The ones I used were aws, github and 000webhost.
+The ones I explored and used were aws, github and 000webhost.
 I have written below my experiences in using these options.

 **a.**  [aws](https://aws.amazon.com/console/) - **Amazon Web Services**
 <div>